unil-lettres/training/README.md

 ## Installation & configuration

-At this point you'll need to add the following files in the `/docker/secrets` folder.
-They must contain your backpack credentials, which are needed to be able to build the production image locally.
+At this point you'll need a `backpack\pro` licence & the following files in the `/docker/secrets` folder.
+They must contain your backpack credentials, which are needed to install the dependencies & to be able to build the production image locally.

 ```
 backpack_username.txt